kylehase/node-red-contrib-auto-reset-gate/README.md

 [![Node-RED](https://img.shields.io/badge/Node--RED-v3.x-red.svg)](https://nodered.org) [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-A Node-RED node that acts as a controllable gate for message flow, automatically resetting to a default state after a configurable delay.
-The gate is toggled by incoming messages that match a specified property and value.
+A Node-RED node intended to address a specific kind of race condition.
+The node acts as a controllable gate for message flow, blocking or passing messages for a configurable duration.
+The gate toggles when receiving a message matching the configured value.

 ## Installation